oneapi-src/oneDNN/doc/primitives/layer_normalization.md

 The corresponding memory object can have an arbitrary memory format.
 Unless mean and variance are computed at runtime and not exposed (i.e., propagation kind is
 #dnnl_forward_inference and #dnnl_use_global_stats is not set), the user should
-provide a memory descriptor for statistics when initializing the layer normalization descriptor.
-For best performance, it is advised to use the memory format that follows the data memory format; i.e., if the data format is
-#dnnl_tnc, the best performance can be expected for statistics with the
+provide a memory descriptor for statistics when creating the layer normalization primitive descriptor.
+For best performance, it is advised to use the memory format that follows the data memory format; i.e., if the data format is #dnnl_tnc, the best performance can be expected for statistics with the
 #dnnl_tn format and suboptimal for statistics with the #dnnl_nt format.

 #### Scale and Shift